thin-edge/thin-edge.io/docs/src/start/software-management.md

 * [removed](https://cumulocity.com/guides/users-guide/device-management/#to-delete-software-from-a-device)

 :::note
-* Thin-edge treats install and update same
+* %%te%% treats install and update same
 * Once the above mentioned operation is selected, one should click on **Apply changes** to confirm operation.
 :::